secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ##### Role: Publisher

 - inherits the rights of the "Editor" role
-- may list and view all CSAF documents in `Approved` status.
+- may list and view all CSAF documents in `Approved` status
-- may change the status of all CSAF documents from `Approved` to `Published` (this change of status may also happen time-based, i.e. by setting a publishing date).
+- may change the status of all CSAF documents from `Approved` to `Published` (this change of status may also happen time-based, i.e. by setting a publishing date)

 ##### Role: Reviewer

 - inherits the rights of the "Registered" role
-- may list and view all CSAF documents in the status `Review` and not created by the user, list and view them.
+- may list and view all CSAF documents in the status `Review` and not created by the user
 - May view and create comments on CSAF documents.
 - may change the status from `Review` to `Draft` or `Approved`.